gtranchedone/gtranchedone.github.io/_posts/2013-08-05-xcode-vs-appcode.md

 category: Software Craftsmanship
 author: Gianluca Tranchedone

-featured_image: posts/2013-08-05-xcode-vs-appcode/appcode_vs_xcode.png
+featured-image: posts/2013-08-05-xcode-vs-appcode/appcode_vs_xcode.png
-featured_image_length: 423497
+featured-image-length: 423497
-featured_image_width: 760
+featured-image-width: 760

 social-description: "A comparison between Xcode and AppCode by JetBrains.
 In this post I argued that Xcode is the must go choice for any Cocoa(-Touch) developer."
 ---